23 Jan How to Travel by Russian Trains

 It is 4 hours on the way instead of 6 hours, tickets start from 1000 RUB.
 Ticket of the economy class provides you with a comfortable arm-chair, with flexible back and handles, also personal lightening and table are at your service.
 In every carriage, there is space for luggage and a toilet.

 Experience Russian trains yourself!
 Travel across Russia along the Trans-Siberian Railway or admire stunning Russian nature on the Baikal Lake.
 If you are afraid of distances, you can always start with a shorter trip between Moscow and Saint Petersburg.
-Every single time in a Russian train is an unforgettable journey!
+Every single time in Russian trains is an unforgettable journey!
+Read more about travelling on Russian trains in our Essential Trans-Siberian Railway Guide.

 Diesen Beitrag gibt es auch auf Deutsch.